Geometry of Permutation Limits: Minimal energy permuton paths from identity to reverse

 \section{Minimal energy permuton paths from identity to reverse}

-In this section we prove Theorem \ref{thm:uniquegeodesic}.
-As there are a few steps we first outline the strategy.
+In this section, we prove Theorem \ref{thm:uniquegeodesic}.
 Using Theorem \ref{thm:realization} we transfer the study of paths in $\Pspace$ to $[-1,1]^2$--valued stochastic processes.
 Then we solve the corresponding energy minimization problem for stochastic processes.
 We verify that there is an unique energy minimizer and its fixed time marginals agree with the Archimedean path.
-In the following we begin by describing an optimal coupling of the Archimedean path, which will be helpful with the aforementioned verification step.